A Beginner's Guide to Buying a Mattress | Sears

 Memory Foam Mattresses

-Constructed of a highly malleable foam, these beds will contour perfectly to your body.
-If you're looking for a sleep solution that uniquely forms to you, this is the model for you.
+Constructed of a highly malleable foam, these beds will perfectly contour to your body.
+If you're looking for a sleep solution that uniquely forms to you, this is the model you need.

 - Specialized construction - These types of mattresses are constructed with polyurethane materials.
 Some options use hypoallergenic alternative foam made from latex.